 Before you go to sleep, recall the pleasant things that happened during the day.
 When you find them, ponder them.
 Think about the details and what your favorite part was.
 Linger on those as you drift off to sleep while also feeling the comfort of your bed, the softness of your pillow, or anything that feels good.

 When you wake up, lie for a little while and offer good-feeling thoughts such as: Today, no matter where I am going, no matter what I am doing, no matter who I’m doing it with, it is my dominant intent to look for things that feel good.
-(Also try the Body Scan in my book or The Silva Method)
+(Also try the Body Scan in The Path to Awesomeness Starter Kit)

 Then continue looking for positive aspects of your surroundings as you go about your day.
 When something goes off, remember to pivot.
 Repeat the process every day.